 In 1987, then Executive Director Dianne Kangisser proposed focusing the grantmaking of the Robert Bowne Foundation (RBF) on afterschool youth literacy.
 She was passionate about supporting the efforts of community-based programs -- aiming both to improve the quality of their youth literacy services as well as to strengthen the capacity of their home organizations.
 In an August 2011 interview, Kangisser explained:

 I decided we had to change the approach to literacy in these programs. . . .
 We thought [programs] could integrate literacy into the other activities they were doing, whether it was arts, recreation, or advocacy.
 With some programs, we accomplished that. . . .
 Most ran better programs as a result of their work with us.
-Some moved minimally, some went beyond our wildest dream.

 The Professional Development Group shared its insights about effective professional development for OST programs in the 1995 publication Supporting Community Learning: A Staff Development and Resource Guide for After-School Youth-Education Programs